- (859) 218-1705 (Office)

-My research goal is to identify the mechanism of the development of hyperlipidemia-associated cardiovascular diseases and find therapeutic targets to prevent or delay progress of the diseases.
+My research goal is to identify the mechanism of the development of hyperlipidemia-associated cardiovascular diseases and find therapeutic targets to prevent or delay the progress of the diseases.
 Hyperlipidemia-induced oxidative stress and accumulation of 'oxidized phospholipids' in the vessel wall are key events for the development of chronic inflammatory diseases like atherosclerosis and aneurysm.
-These vascular diseases are accompanied by inflammatory cytokine overexpression and infiltration of monocytes and macrophages into the vessel wall.
+These vascular diseases are accompanied by proinflammatory cytokine overexpression and infiltration of monocytes and macrophages into the vessel wall.
 Oxidized phospholipids, as represented by Ox-PAPC, strongly activate vascular endothelial cells for the expression of proinflammatory and prothrombotic gene expressions.
 First, we test the hypothesis that the oxidized phospholipids employ both receptor and non-receptor cytosolic signaling and epigenetic modification for the induction of proinflammatory and prothrombotic gene expressions in the vascular endothelial cells.
-For study, we employ in vitro endothelial cell system and in vivo mouse model systems (LDLR or ApoE null) with biochemical and (epi)genetics approaches to find key regulatory pathway and pharmacological targets.
-As second lab project, we study the role of 'heparin binding epidermal growth factor-like growth factor (HB-EGF)' signaling in regulating the lipid balance between liver and blood circulation.
-The elevation of apoB-containing lipoproteins (VLDL and LDL) in the blood stream is a risk factor for the development of atherosclerosis and aneurysm.
+For the study, we employ in vitro endothelial cell system and in vivo mouse model systems (LDLR or ApoE null) with biochemical and (epi)genetics approaches to find a key regulatory pathway and pharmacological targets.
+As second lab project, we study the role of 'heparin-binding epidermal growth factor-like growth factor (HB-EGF)' signaling in regulating the lipid balance between liver and blood circulation.
+The elevation of apoB-containing lipoproteins (VLDL and LDL) in the bloodstream is a risk factor for the development of atherosclerosis.
 We hypothesize that the HB-EGF signaling is an unappreciated regulator of hepatic lipoprotein (VLDL) production/secretion and a potential target for lipid-lowering in circulation.
-HB-EGF targeting anti-sense oligonucleotide (ASO) showed a remarkable suppression of hyperlipidemia and development of atherosclerosis and aneurysm.
+HB-EGF targeting antisense oligonucleotide (ASO) showed a remarkable suppression of hyperlipidemia and development of atherosclerosis and aneurysm.
 In further studies, we will identify the cellular and molecular mechanism of HB-EGF signaling for the assembly/secretion of VLDL in the liver.
 We employ liver-specific HB-EGF knockout liver cell system and primary culture of hepatocytes, and liver cell line for this study.
 Because the HB-EGF signaling regulates lipid distribution between liver and circulation, we also test the effects of HB-EGF signaling in the development and progress of phenotypes of fatty liver disease and hepatic inflammation.

 American Heart Association, 17GRNT33700302 (PI: Sangderk Lee) 07/2017-06/2019